-- To inform planning decisions. - To provide evidence alignment for securing S106 obligations, and/or making provision for Playing Pitch or Playing Pitch grounds as part of future development sites.

-• To co-ordinate facility investment by clubs and other stakeholders in partnership with the governing bodies of sport.
+- To inform the preparation of polices in the new Local Plan. - To provide evidence to help any justification for securing S106 obligations, and/or making provision for Playing Pitch or Playing Pitch grounds as part of future development sites. - To co-ordinate facility investment by clubs and other stakeholders in partnership with the governing bodies of sport.

-- To help secure external funding for the investment and improvement of outdoor sports facilities and to prioritise investment in Harborough District sites and other sites. - To identify any deficiencies or surpluses in provision and options for dealing with them now and in the future taking into account the Local Plan housing allocations. - To inform future decisions about the provision and funding of Playing Pitches and Playing Pitch facilities.
+- To help secure external funding for the investment and improvement of outdoor sports facilities and to prioritise investment in Harborough District Council and other sites. - To identify any deficiencies or surpluses in provision and options for dealing with them now and in the future taking into account the Local Plan housing allocations. - To inform future decisions about the provision and funding of Playing Pitch and Playing Pitch facilities.